 Talent acquisition has evolved with recent growth in permanent HR vacancies recorded across a number of industries.
 Human resources and talent solutions company, CPL, report that vacancies in human resources are plentiful in Ireland with competitive salaries making it a very candidate-driven market.

-With these market opportunities, many candidates are choosing to complete a CIPD Diploma in Human Resource Management to progress their HR career.
+With these market opportunities, many candidates are choosing to complete a CIPD course to progress their HR career.
 CIPD accreditation can often be a requirement for HR roles in Ireland.

 Studying Human Resource Management (HRM) at NCI